Counselling by Jane Hupston & Animal Assisted Therapist (AAT)

 I will take some brief information over the telephone or respond to you if you have emailed.
 I will then make you an appointment for your first introductory assessment session.
 At this appointment more information is taken regarding your issues and the counselling contract discussed, money paid and contract signed.
 You will then receive a copy of the contract which is receipted for the money you have paid.

-The next Counselling session is then booked and then sessions are booked following in each week.
-Sessions are 1 hour in duration and usually on a weekly basis, and run for as long as needed, reviewed on the 7th session.
+The next Counselling session is then booked and then following sessions are booked each week.
+Sessions are 1 hour in duration and usually on a weekly basis, and run for as many weeks as needed, reviewed on the 7th session.
 If you prefer to pay for a block of counselling sessions, then this can be arranged in advance of the therapy starting at the initial introductory session.

 What you need t bring

 To the introductory assessment session, please bring the following:

 Introductory Session & Assessment fee - £25.00 Please bring the introductory session and assessment fee which is payable at the initial assessment session.

 Counselling Payment - Please bring the advance Counselling fee (see below) to the introductory assessment session as this in payable before the Therapy starts, then due each week thereafter.
 (This advanced payment will be retained if you fail to give the required notice, or fail to attend any sessions including the ending session).